 H.H Sayyid Dr. Adham Turki Al Said, is an Assistant Professor of Economics at Sultan Qaboos University in Oman.
-Dr. Adham is a Chairman of Board of Trustees, Scientific College of Design.
+H.H Dr. Adham is Chairman of the Board of Directors of the Competition Protection and Monopoly Prevention Center, and a Chairman of Board of Trustees, Scientific College of Design.
 He is also a member in several government and private organizations such as Partner, The Firm for Business and Economic Consulting and he provided a proposal on SME to Shura Council in 2014.
 Dr. Adham has a Ph.D. in Economics from University of Western Australia, Australia - 2011.

-There were a total of four SSB meetings held in 2018.
+There was a total of four SSB meetings held in 2019.
 Date of the meetings and attendance of each SSB Member is follows:

-Name of the Board Marshau Date of Meeting and attendance Name of the Board Member 20/03/2018 11/07/2018 11/10/2018 16/12/2018 Sheikh Dr. Mohamed Bin Ali Elgari - Chairman V $\sqrt{}$ Sheikh Datuk Dr. Mohammed Daud Bakar V V V Sheikh Saleh Al Kharusi V V V V H.H Sayyid Dr. Adham Al Said - Non-Voting Member V V J Dr. Khalid Said Al Amri - Non-Voting Member V V - -
+Name of the Board Member Date of Meeting and attendance 15/04/2019 01/07/2019 20/10/2019 11/12/2019 Sheikh Dr. Mohamed Bin Ali Elgari Chairman - \checkmark \checkmark Sheikh Datuk Dr. Mohammed Daud Bakar \checkmark \checkmark \checkmark Sheikh Saleh Al Kharusi \checkmark - \checkmark H.H Sayyid Dr. Adham Al Said Non-Voting Member -

-Remuneration for Shari'a Supervisory Board Members in 2018:
+Remuneration for Sharia Supervisory Board Members in 2019:

-Total Remuneration paid to the five Scholars for the year 2018 was OMR 38,885.000.
-The breakup is as follows:
+Total Remuneration paid to the Four Scholars for the year 2019 was OMR 33,110.
+The breakup is as follows:-

-Name of the Board Member Total Fees (RO) Sheikh Dr. Mohamed Bin Ali Elgari 10,780.000 Sheikh Datuk Dr. Mohammed Daud Bakar 8,855.000 Sheikh Saleh Al Kharusi 8,855.000 H.H Sayyid Dr. Adham Al Said - Non-Voting Member 6,930.000 Dr. Khalid Said Al Amri - Non-Voting Member 3,465.000
+Name of the Board Member Total Fees RO

+Sheikh Dr. Mohamed Bin Ali Elgari 10,010

+Sheikh Datuk Dr. Mohammed Daud Bakar 8,855

+Sheikh Saleh Al Kharusi 8,085

+H.H Sayyid Dr. Adham Al Said Non-Voting Member 6,160

-Shari'a compliance key controls
+Sharia compliance key controls

-Shari'a compliance is ensured in day to day business of Muzn through the following key controls:
+Sharia compliance is ensured in day to day business of Muzn through the following key controls:

-- All the products being offered by Muzn are approved by the SSB; - All investments made by Muzn are approved by SSB; - The Fatawa approving such products are available on the website of Muzn; - The responsibility of payment of zakat is on individual shareholders and investment account holders; - There has been no non-compliance with Shari'a rules and regulations during the year; - Muzn has in place a Shari'a Compliance Unit (SCU) which facilitates the management in ensuring compliance with Shari'a (as manifested by the guidelines and Fatawa issued by the SSB) and Islamic banking stipulations of the Central Bank on a day to day basis in all its business activities, operations and transactions.
-This is achieved through review and approval of the contracts, agreements, policies, procedures, products, process flows, transactions, reports (profit distribution calculations), etc; - Templates of agreements used by Muzn are approved by SSB; - Islamic banking knowledge and experience is considered to be a compulsory requirement for hiring of staff handling core Muzn functions; staff has been provided training throughout the year on Shari'a matters;
+- All the products being offered by Muzn are approved by the SSB; - All investments made by Muzn are approved by SSB; - The Fatawa approving such products are available on the website of Muzn; - The responsibility of payment of zakat is on individual shareholders and investment account holders; - There has been no non-compliance with Sharia rules and regulations during the year; - Muzn has in place a Sharia Compliance Unit (SCU) which facilitates the management in ensuring compliance with Sharia (as manifested by the guidelines and Fatawa issued by the SSB) and Islamic banking stipulations of the Central Bank on a day to day basis in all its business activities, operations and transactions.
+This is achieved through review and approval of the contracts, agreements, policies, procedures, products, process flows, transactions, reports (profit distribution calculations), etc;

+- Templates of agreements used by Muzn are approved by SSB; - Islamic banking knowledge and experience is considered to be a compulsory requirement for hiring of staff handling core Muzn functions; staff has been provided training throughout the year on Sharia matters;

-Disclosure of the nature, size and number of violations of Shari'a compliance during the year:
+Disclosure of the nature, size and number of violations of Sharia compliance during the year:

-There is no violation to SSB's Shari'a ruling and AAOIFI Shari'a standard have been found during the year.
+There is no violation to SSB's Sharia ruling and AAOIFI Sharia standard have been found during the year.